eko234/fennel-macros/README.md

-`protect_bailing_with` will do the same that `protect_bailing_returning` but it takes a function as its first argument, and if some computation inside the body raises an error that function will be called with the result of the failed computation, usually, the error message, as its first argument this is very useful when you want a uniform way to handle exceptions while doing assertions
+`protect_bailing_with` will do the same that `protect_bailing_returning` but it takes a function as its first argument, and if some computation inside the body raises an error that function will be called with the result of the failed computation, usually the error message, as its first argument, this is very useful when you want a uniform way to handle exceptions while doing assertions